bainco/bainco.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/bain-connor.html'>Assistant Professor of Instruction</a> - CS @ NU

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>2233 Tech Drive</p>
+    <p>Third Floor</p>
+    <p>Evanston, IL 60208</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello world!
+I'm a Teaching Professor in the Department of Computer Science at Northwestern University.
+My research lies at the intersection of computer science and the learning sciences and focuses on 1. framing computation as a fundamental literacy of the new world and 2. understanding teacher expertise/practice.

+In the CS Department at NU, I teach both at the intro and upper-level but specialize in large course coordination.
+My **COMP_SCI 111** _Fundamentals of Computer Programming I_ course routinely has 400+ engineering and other STEM major students enrolled while **COMP_SCI 110** _Introduction to Computer Programming_ usually has around 300 students from majors across the university.
+My upper-level seminar courses tend to focus on CS Pedagogy, communication, and cognitive aspects of computer science education.